ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 2          | 1.70
 4          | 1.09
 8          | 0.78
-16         | 0.77

-Although we observe a speedup using up to 16 domains, quicksort only admits a limited amount of parallelism&mdash;eventually, the cost of sequentially partitioning the array dominates the runtime.
+Our code runs faster given more domains, but quicksort only admits a limited amount of parallelism&mdash;eventually, the cost of sequentially partitioning the array dominates the runtime.
 For this reason, other algorithms (such as merge-sort) are often preferable in the parallel setting.

 ## Image Processing